mathebulansuku/Building-a-Serverless-Application-with-AWS-Services/README.md

  The invoke URL's applied must be configured in the frontend config (frontend path: client\src\config.ts)

-For example, if invoke URL for API is "https://0zf6cghiv8.execute-api.us-east-1.amazonaws.com/prod" then the API ID is first part after "https://" i.e. 0zf6cghiv8
+For example, if invoke URL for API is `https://0zf6cghiv8.execute-api.us-east-1.amazonaws.com/prod` then the API ID is first part after "https://" i.e. 0zf6cghiv8

 ### FROM A COMMAND PROMPT

-Go to client folder and install all dependencies by running **"npm install"**
+Go to client folder and install all dependencies by running `npm install`

-Now run **"npm run build"** to create a production build in "build" subfolder
+Now run `npm run build` to create a production build in "build" subfolder

 Upload the build subfolder content for the frontend client application into the bucket under Objects tab